Skip to content

 # etc

-Use podman compose (the subcommand), not the standalone podman-compose package — the latter can cause trouble and doesn’t support everything in this project’s docker-compose.yml.
+Use the podman compose subcommand, not the standalone podman-compose package.
+That package does not support everything in the docker-compose.yml file of this project.

-After a restart of your Mac, you need to start the Podman machine again:
+After a restart of your Mac, start the Podman machine again:

 Terminal window